UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVG-CreatingAssessments.md

+# Section IV Part G: Creating Assessment Records

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

-[Throughout: remember to also explain how to spawn records from other records and how to link records to each other.
+[Throughout: remember to explain how to spawn records from other records and how to link records to each other.
 Also, since this is a module we haven't used much--if at all--before, remember to add overview / purpose / who creates / why information.]

 *[See [recording of assessments module training from February 2022](https://www.youtube.com/watch?v=h1lmWsrkz4U)]*